DESIGNING STRATEGIES AND PROJECTS IN HUMANITARIAN ACTION

 An eight month distance-learning course, complemented by a two week residential course in Uganda.

-Are you a humanitarian manager with at least 2-3 years of experience?
-Do you wish to reflect on your experience and improve your practice?
 Discover our Distance Learning Certificate of Advanced Studies: Designing Strategies and Projects for Humanitarian Action.

 This eight month course aims to reinforce the knowledge and skills necessary to confront current challenges faced by humanitarian actors working in complex environments.
 The course puts emphasis on adaptive and flexible strategies and projects.
 It focuses on your working situations and enables you to reflect on your current practice as you learn.